huppertzmax/bachelor-thesis-code/README.md

 The model can be optimized with the experimental loss by running `python tiny_full_train.py --loss_type="experimental_trace"`

 ### 6. Overlap spectral decomposition
-You can create similarity graphs with overlap by running `python matrices/overlap_matrix_generator.py`, have a look at the arguments.
+You can create similarity graphs with overlap by running `python matrices/overlap_matrix_generator.py`, have a look at the arguments to define the SSL-based construction as well as the ratio and density.